meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

 The maximum number of fields for a document is `65,535`.
 When this number is exceeded, this error is returned.
-This error is returned within a `task` for a `documentsAddition` or `documentsPartial` operation.
+This error is returned within a `task` for a `documentAdditionOrUpdate` operation.

 ### Error Definition

+HTTP Code: `400 Bad Request` when `Synchronous`

 ```json
 {